PSL Wrap: TS Galaxy sinking deeper as Richards Bay leapfrog Siwelele on the PSL log, while Golden Arrows and Stellenbosch cash in with vital wins | Goal.com South Africa

 Orbit College 1-2 Golden Arrows

-Golden Arrows bagged all three points on the road with a hard-fought 2-1 victory over Orbit College FC at the Seshego Stadium on Saturday afternoon.
+Golden Arrows bagged all three points on the road with a hard-fought 2-1 victory over Orbit College FC at the Olympia Park Stadium on Saturday afternoon.

 After a tightly contested, goalless first half, the contest burst into life just after the restart.
 Junior Dion broke the deadlock in the 58th minute, latching onto a well-weighted assist from Siyanda Mthanti to put Abafana Bes’thende in front.